-In addition to the criteria stated in the Method of Distribution, the following criteria will be emphasized during the review process: 1).
-Existing open grants that are not proceeding according to the timeframe established in the grant agreement; 2).
+Describe all of the criteria In addition to the criteria stated in the Method of Distribution, the following criteria will be emphasized that will be used to select during the review process: 1).
+Existing open grants that are not proceeding according to the timeframe applications and the relative established in the grant agreement; 2).
 Readiness of the project to proceed; and 3).
-Commitment of all other funding sources.
-For example, an application for a project from a community that has no threshold restrictions, is fully funded, and has completed all design work necessary to proceed to construction will receive priority consideration for funding if the project meets all other review criteria.

-Coordination and Review by the Infrastructure and Jobs Development Council (IJDC) for Water, Wastewater, and Economic Development: The WVDO will conduct technical evaluation and review to includeconsultation with local, regional, state, and federal agencies, including those of the IJDC, to assess and clarify statements of community development and housing needs and needs of low- and moderate-income persons; assess performance in meeting citizen participation requirements; determine project eligibility in accordance with Section 105 of the Act; determine relationship to one or more of the three national objectives in accordance with 24 CFR Part 570.483; and verify consistency of the application to the recommendation of the IJDC, if applicable.
+Commitment of all importance of these criteria. other funding sources.
+For example, an application for a project from a community that has no threshold restrictions, is fully funded, and has completed all design work necessary to proceed to construction will receive priority consideration for funding if the project meets all of the other review criteria.
+Coordination and Review by the Infrastructure and Jobs Development Council (IJDC) for Water, Wastewater, and Economic Development: The WVDO will conduct a technical evaluation and review to include consultation with local, regional, state, and federal agencies, including those of the IJDC, to assess and clarify statements of community development and housing needs and needs of low- and moderate-income persons; assess performance in meeting citizen participation requirements; determine project eligibility in accordance with Section 105 of the Act; determine relationship to one or more of the three national objectives in accordance with 24 CFR Part 570.483; and verify consistency of the application to the recommendation of the IJDC, if applicable.
 Applications deemed not eligible or not to fulfill a national objective shall be removed from consideration and the applicant so notified.
 No action shall be taken inconsistent with the recommendations of the IJDC.
 The WVDO reserves the right to petition the IJDC for reconsideration of any decision that runs counter to the provisions of 24 CFR Part 570 and/or any HUD policy or regulation regarding program eligibility.

-Coordination with and Review by the West Virginia Broadband Enhancement Council (WVBEC) forBroadband Projects: The WVDO will conduct a technical evaluation to includeconsultation withlocal, regional, state, and federal agencies, including those of the WVBEC and the Office of GIS Coordination.
+Coordination with and Review by the West Virginia Broadband Enhancement Council (WVBEC) for Broadband Projects: The WVDO will conduct a technical evaluation to include consultation with local, regional, state, and federal agencies, including those of the WVBEC and the Office of GIS Coordination.
 The review is to assess and clarify statements of community development needs and needs of low- and moderate-income persons as well as low- and moderate-income areas; assess applicant's performance in meeting citizen participation requirements; determine eligibility in accordance with Section 105 of the Act; determine relationship to one or more of the three national objectives in accordance with 24 CFR Part 570.483; and verify consistency of the application to the recommendation of the WVBEC, if applicable.
-Applications deemed noteligible or not to fulfill a national objective shall be ferficional from consideration and the applicant so notified.
+Applications deemed not eligible or not to fulfill a national objective shall be removed from consideration and the applicant so notified.
 No action shall be taken inconsistent with the recommendations of the WVBEC.
-The WVDO reserves the right to petition the WVBEC for reconsideration of any decision that runs counter to the provisions of 24 CFR Part 570 and/or any HUD policy or regulation regarding program eligibility.
+The WVDO reserves the right to petition the WVBEC for reconsideration of tiony declsion that runs counter to the provisions of 24 CFR Part 570 and/or any HUD policy or regulation regarding program eligibility.
+3 Control No: 2506-0117 (exp.
+09/30/2021)